DecisionsDev/odm-container-samples/decisioncenter/webhooknotifier/README-DOCKER.md

 ### Introduction

-This readme explain the step to step to run this sample in Docker.
+This readme explains how to run the webhook sample in Docker.

-We will use the ODM for developper image.
-No needs to have an ODM installed.
+Doing so, you do not need to have ODM installed.
+Instead we are relying on the 'ODM for developper' container image.

-We needs to have build the image as explain in the [README.md](README.md) file.
+Before following the steps below, make sure you have built the images as explained in [README.md](README.md).

-### Run the sample
+### Running the sample

 1. Run ODM and Notifiers  docker images
     ```bash